 The pilgrimage trails of East Moravia allow visitors to visit places linked with history and spiritual values.
 Combine getting to know the beautiful landscape with the faith and traditions of the Moravian Slovakia region which are still alive today.
 Try the specific local gastronomy and recharge your batteries from the healing springs in the largest of the Moravian spas in Luhačovice.

 The story of Christianity in East Moravia began with the arrival of the Slav missionaries Cyril and Methodius, who came to Great Moravia in 863 from Thessaloniki.
 They introduced the Slav language into church services here, created their own lettering and translated the New Testament into Old Slovak.
-2013 will mark the 1,150th anniversary of the brothers’ arrival and this will be linked to great celebrations throughout the region.
+The year 2013 was marked by the 1,150th anniversary of the brothers’ arrival and this was linked to great celebrations throughout the region.
 Return to the roots of Christianity and get to know Great Moravia as a pilgrim.

 Travelling around cathedrals in East Moravia